tomas-fryza/avr-course/labs/01-tools/report.md

 }
 ```

-2. Scheme of Morse code application, i.e. connection of AVR device, LED, resistor, and supply voltage.
+2. Scheme of Morse code application, i.e. connection of AVR device, two LEDs (one in active-high, second in active-low way), two resistors, and supply voltage.
 The image can be drawn on a computer or by hand.
 Always name all components and their values!

    ![your figure]()